 Editor’s note: This is the first of two articles S&S will be publishing concerning climate change and biodiversity.
 This week’s article examines links between the two and some of the key players.
+Part two can be seen here.

 We cannot address biodiversity loss without tackling climate change, but tackling climate change is equally impossible without addressing biodiversity loss.
 Preserving and restoring ecosystems can help us reduce the magnitude of climate change and cope with its impact.